hulinxiang/Android-Software/items/report.md

     - **Code Contribution in the final App**
     - Responsive Layouts
         - Ensured all layouts are responsive to different screen sizes and orientations.
-        - Implemented flexible UI designs for a seamless user experience.
+        - Implemented flexible UI designs for user-friendly experience.
     - Create Post Functionality
         - Developed the CreateActivity class, enabling users to create and upload posts.
         - Implemented UI components for product details input and image selection.